 Double Object Pronouns

-When both indirect and direct object pronouns appear, the indirect object pronoun (like me, te, le, les) normally comes first; if the indirect pronoun is le or les and is followed by a direct pronoun that begins with l, le/les changes to se.
+When both indirect and direct object pronouns appear, the indirect pronoun goes first.
+If the indirect pronoun is le or les and the direct pronoun is third-person, le/les changes to se.

 Spanish Indirect Object PronounSpanish Direct Object PronounSpanish Double Object Pronouns